 TMS has clear advantages over ECT in this area.
 TMS is minimally invasive.
 No anesthesia or hospital stay is required.
 A TMS patient can drive herself to and from treatments and plan the TMS session as a break from work.
 ECT does require anesthesia and often a hospital stay the first week of treatment.
 The patient will have to arrange transportation to and from ECT sessions.

-In terms of length of time in treatment, ECT (with ten sessions) takes about four weeks with fewer sessions per week than TMS.
-Although administration ECT takes minutes, by the time a patient receives anesthesia, recovers and is reoriented again, most people will require about two to three hours for an ECT treatment.
+In terms of length of time in treatment, ECT (with 10 sessions) takes about 4 weeks with fewer sessions per week than TMS.
+Although administration ECT takes minutes, by the time a patient receives anesthesia, recovers, and is reoriented again, most people will require about 2 to 3 hours for an ECT treatment.
 TMS takes less time and is less disorienting per treatment, but a complete round of treatments lasts about six weeks with sessions five days a week.

 On a sheer treatment basis, TMS is clearly less expensive than ECT.
-These prices vary by provider, but TMS is typically in the range of $400-500 per session for a total cost of about $15,000.
-ECT around $2,500 per session, $25,000 for ten sessions, plus the cost of one week hospital stay in some cases.
+These prices vary by provider, but TMS is typically in the range of $400-$500 per session for a total cost of about $15,000.
+ECT around $2,500 per session, $25,000 for 10 sessions, plus the cost of a 1-week hospital stay in some cases.